Natural Actor-Critic Converges Globally for Hierarchical Linear Quadratic Regulator: Main Results

 Our proof can be decomposed into three steps.
 In the first step, we study the geometry of $C(K)$ as a function of $K$.
-In general, natural gradient decent methods are not guaranteed to converge to the global optimal due to non-convexity of the LQR optimization problem \citep{fazel2018global}.
-However, we can establish the geometric condition called \emph{gradient domination} in the LQR setting that allows us to prove convergence.
+In general, natural gradient descent methods are not guaranteed to converge to the global optimal due to non-convexity of the LQR optimization problem.
+However, the geometric condition called \emph{gradient domination} \citep{fazel2018global} in the LQR setting helps us prove convergence.
 In the second step, we show that the policy is improved at a linear rate along the direction of the oracle natural policy gradient at each iteration.
-In the third step, we show the policy updated with the estimated natural policy gradient has cost close to that of the policy updated with the oracle natural policy gradient, thus we can show linear convergence for it as well.
+In the third step, we show that the policy updated with the estimated natural policy gradient has a cost close to that of the policy updated with the oracle natural policy gradient, thus we can show linear convergence for it as well.

 The following lemma establishes the gradient domination condition.

 \begin{lemma}[Gradient domination] Let $K^{*}$ be an optimal policy for agents in $\mathcal{N}$.
 Suppose $K$ has finite cost in the sense that $\rho(A-B K)<1$.
 Then it holds that